Beyond Robertson-Schr\"odinger: A General Uncertainty Relation Unveiling Hidden Noncommutative Trade-offs: Comparison and Outlook

-\paragraph*{General Remark.} For general quantum systems, the new trade-off term vanishes when the state has a zero eigenvalue---particularly in the case of pure states.
-Therefore, the relevance of our trade-off becomes prominent in the case of mixed states, and more precisely, in completely mixed states where $\lambda_1$ (and thus $\lambda_2$) are nonzero.
+\paragraph*{Physical interpretation and general remarks.} For general quantum systems, the new trade-off term vanishes when the state has a zero eigenvalue---particularly in the case of pure states.
+Therefore, the relevance of our trade-off becomes prominent in the case of mixed states, and more precisely, in faithful mixed states where $\lambda_1$ (and thus $\lambda_2$) are nonzero.
 Next, in infinite-dimensional systems, $\lambda_1$ tends to zero asymptotically, and our term again vanishes, reducing the relation to the standard Schr\"odinger relation.
 This may partly explain why such a genuine trade-off intrinsic to quantum theory had not been identified in earlier formulations, even as we mark a century since the advent of Heisenberg's matrix mechanics.
 However, recent developments in quantum information science (see, e.g., Refs.~\cite{NC,Barnett2009,Hayashi2016QuantumInfo,Wilde2017}) have underscored the significance of finite-level systems and the treatment of mixed states.
-In this context, our uncertainty relation may be expected to offer a tighter and more informative trade-off for applications such as quantum cryptography and quantum computation.
-We hope that our findings will not only deepen the understanding of fundamental uncertainty trade-offs in quantum systems, but also stimulate further theoretical and experimental investigations into the structure of quantum uncertainty.
+In this context, our uncertainty relation \GEN{\eqref{eq:UR_2New}, a simple yet powerful refinement of the Robertson--Schr\"odinger relation that is universal and experimentally accessible,} may be expected to offer a tighter and more informative trade-off for applications such as quantum cryptography and quantum computation.